 Password Management tools provide enterprise password management while giving users the power to reset and manage passwords.
 This self-service functionality can result in significant cost savings, eliminating the 30 percent of help desk calls that are password-related.
 Password Management is enhanced with multi-factor authentication with biometrics, including facial recognition, voice identification, and fingerprint scanning.

 Access Governance tools include compliance manager, certification snapshot, audit tools, and real-time governance risk assessment.
-Plus, Group Automation provides access management through rule-based management.
+Plus, Group Requester provides access management through rule-based management.
 Lifecycle Management tools provide automated provisioning, directory independence, and self-service access requests.
-Group Requester offers rule-based group management, self-service capacity, and redundancy blockers.
+Group Self-Service offers rule-based group management, self-service capacity, and redundancy blockers.

 On the other hand, RSA’s IAM tools have long been focused on authentication and two-factor access.
 With RSA SecurID Access, businesses can access risk-based authentication, management controls, assurance levels, and multi-factor authentication available via tokens, mobile push, and other tools.